 If you want to conjure up your inner Gene Simmons via Animoji, you can now.
 Apple added "tongue detection" so you can rock out with your tongue out.
 There's even "wink detection" to in case you want to give a quick one-eyed blink to somebody, though it works just as well as two-eyed blinks.

 We're not done yet with Animojis, if you can believe that.
 Apple has also refreshed the Animoji interface in iOS 12, switching from the old vertical selector on the side to a horizontal swiper.
 If you don't want to swipe left and right to get to the Animoji you want, you can also swipe up to see all Animoji options at once.

 Upping its Animoji game even more, Apple has included a new feature called "Memoji" to the Animoji interface.
 If you've ever used Snapchat, you can think of Memojis like Bitmojis, i.e., augmented reality avatars that can be modeled to look like us — or anything we can dream up.
 They are completely customizable, and you can have as many Memojis as you want, not just one or two.

-If finally getting Group FaceTime calls isn't enough for you, FaceTime also now supports the use of Animoji and Memoji characters during video chats.
+If finally getting Group FaceTime calls isn't enough for you (even though that feature isn't live yet), FaceTime also now supports the use of Animoji and Memoji characters during video chats.
 Apple hit the nail on the head by also including stickers, filters, and labels for FaceTime calls too.

-While the above features are exclusive to the iPhone X, there are a ton of other features that all models, iPhone 5S and newer, can take advantage of in iOS 12.
+While the above features are exclusive to the iPhone X, as well as the new XS, XS Max, and XR, there are a ton of other features that all models, iPhone 5S and newer, can take advantage of in iOS 12.
 There's a new augmented reality Measure app.
 Siri shortcuts make it easier to get tasks done faster.
 It's harder to brute-force your passcode.
 And there's plenty more where that came from: